 By the time you enter drug detox, months or years of drug abuse have taken a toll on your body.
 To address any medical issues, nutrition deficiencies and health concerns, a medical team will conduct a comprehensive evaluation.

-As part of the evaluation, the medical staff, which may includes nurses, a nurse practitioner and/or physician, will talk with you about the most effective ways to treat your withdrawal symptoms and drug cravings.
+As part of the evaluation, the medical staff, which may include nurses, a nurse practitioner and/or physician will talk with you about the most effective ways to treat your withdrawal symptoms and drug cravings.
 Drug testing and mental health evaluations are often necessary to adequately address withdrawal symptoms and other health concerns.